• Skip to primary navigation

 Inside Round Oven Roast

-• More tender then other round roasts.
+• More tender than other round roasts.

-• Best oven roasted at low temperature.
+• Best oven-roasted at low temperature.

 • Carve into thin slices to optimize tenderness.